jwolfson124/Additional-Learning-Opportunitites/README.md

 17. Transform standard scaler and fit
     - this is useful for machine learning algorythms as this makes sure that the mean is 0 and the standard deviation is 1
 18. F1 Score
-    - Used to assess the accuracy of a binary classification model like logistic regression, support vector machines, or decision trees
+    - Used to assess the accuracy of a binary or multi classification model like logistic regression, support vector machines, or decision trees
     - Great for imbalanced datasets
     - Tracks Precision and Recall aka true positive vs false positive and true negative vs false negative
     - Close to 1 indicates good performance vs Close to 0 indicates poor performance